Why Creating Moments of Joy Is Better Than Being Happy

 4. Daydream.
 It can be about anything, even if it’s what you’re making for dinner.

-5. Listen to the rain.
+5. Listen.
+To the rain.
 Or the birds chirping.
 Hear the breeze.
 Or the sound of your breath.

 6. Take a hot shower.
 And notice how it’s cleansing in more ways than one.

-7. Stretch, even if you simply reach your arms up to the sky for a moment, right now.
+7. Stretch.
+Even if you simply reach your arms up to the sky for a moment, right now.

 8. Be grateful for tiny things.
 Like the softness of your pillow.
 Or the color of the sky.
 Or the way the light reflects on a window.